 Where and What to Eat in Abu Dhabi

 If you thought beauty in Abu Dhabi stopped at the architecture, you were wrong.
-The city is full of opulent, extravagent restaurants to fit the lifestyle.
-Check out TheCultureTrip.com’s Food Lover’s Guide to Abu Dhabi’s 10 Best Cultural Restaurants.
-You can expect to find all manner of International cuisine, plus a good number of Michelin-star restaurants to suit your rich palette.
+The city is full of opulent, extravagant restaurants to fit the lifestyle.
+You can expect to find all manner of international cuisine, plus a good number of Michelin-star restaurants to suit your rich palette.

 Nightlife in Abu Dhabi

-According to ExpatArrivals.com, “The consumption of alcohol is ONLY legal for non-Muslims in Abu Dhabi within licensed restaurants, pubs, clubs, or private venues.”
+The consumption of alcohol is ONLY legal for non-Muslims in Abu Dhabi within licensed restaurants, pubs, clubs, or private venues.
 That means if you want to have a drink or participate in the nightlife in Abu Dhabi, you need to know where to go.
 Here is an up-to-date list of places to check out.